jak9527/RIT-Mock-EStore/docs/DesignDoc.md

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as critical attributes and methods._
 >

+The ViewModel tier in our project contains both RestAPI controllers, and angular services.
+We will explain them in two parts.

+__Rest API Controllers__

+To uphold maintainability and expandability as much as possible, the Rest API Controller portion of the ViewModel tier was split down into many controllers, rather than just one.
+Each controller corresponds to a different part of functionality for the site.
+This allows for easy extensions and easily adding more functionality.
+There are controllers to handle requests for: Auctions, Carts, CurrentUsers, Users, and Products.
+Each handles specifically their own kinds of objects, and no others.
+Some do need to have access to the model tier for pieces unrelated to themselves.
+For example, the Cart Controller has a DAO for carts, but also for Products, to allow for updating products in carts to match the storefront.
+More information on this and these choices can be found in the section for Adherence to Object Oriented Design Principles.
+Below we have included a list of all controllers, and their functionalities.

+#TODO write that list.

+__Services__
+#TODO write this section

 ![Replace with your ViewModel Tier class diagram 1, etc.](model-placeholder.png)

 ### Model Tier